Global Urban Humanities Undergraduate Interdisciplinary Research Studio Spring 2020

 Fulfills the studio requirement for the Undergraduate Certificate in Global Urban Humanities.
 Priority enrollment to students pursuing the Certificate.

-Application required and can be downloaded here as a Word doc.
-APPLICATION DEADLINE IS OCT 4, 2019
+Application required and can be downloaded as a Word doc.
+APPLICATION DEADLINE HAS PASSED.
+WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THIS COURSE.

 Info sessions for this studio are scheduled for Monday, September 23 10a and Wednesday, September 25 2p in 305 Wurster.
 Students interested in applying to the East Bay course are encouraged to attend.
 See News + Events for details about the info sessions.